 Would a conventional rocket work?
 Consider the Space Shuttle, which traveled only a few hundred kilometers into space.
-If Earth were the size of a sand grain, this would be about the width of a hair in contrast to the 10 kilometers to Alpha Centauri.
+If Earth were the size of a sand grain, this would be about the width of a hair in contrast to a 10-kilometer distance to Alpha Centauri.
 You’d need about 10,000 shuttle main engines in sequence just to build up a decent speed (say, 1/100th light speed).

 On the other hand, eventually, the Voyagers will pass other stars.
 In about 40,000 years, Voyager 1 will drift within 1.6 light-years (9.3 trillion miles) of AC+79 3888, a star in the constellation of Camelopardalis.
 In some 296,000 years, Voyager 2 will pass 4.3 light-years from Sirius, the brightest star in the sky.
 Hmm, 4.3 light-years.
 That’s the distance between us and Alpha Centauri.

 The problem with conventional rockets is that, if you’re carrying fuel, you need more fuel in order to carry your fuel to accomplish star-to-star travel.

-Other propulsion methods have been discussed, for example, antimatter engines.
+Other alternate propulsion methods have been discussed, for example, antimatter engines.
 They work on the principle that, when antimatter and matter meet, they annihilate each other, releasing vast amounts of energy.

 How about light sails?
 This very romantic notion for travel among the stars would rely on thin, lightweight reflective sails, powered by the sun, other stars, or even lasers fired from Earth.
 You start slow, but accelerate up to light speeds.
 However, no one imagines a light sail could enable us to travel to Alpha Centauri within a human lifetime.

 They might be greeted by brass bands and crowds of earthlings – who left later, but traveled via a more efficient process – and so made the trip in a shorter time.
+All aboard!

-Bottom line: At 4.3 light-years away, the Alpha Centauri system is the nearest star system to our Earth and sun.
-But getting there would be extremely difficult.
+Bottom line: At 4.3 light-years away, the Alpha Centauri system is the nearest star system to our Earth and sun, but getting there would be extremely difficult.